909.884.6451

 “Come Visit Our New Offices”

-For 42 years our offices have been situated in the Wells Fargo Bank Building, Downtown San Bernardino.
-This Main Branch of the Wells Fargo Bank is moving, and we have too.
-This has been an exciting transition.
-Effective January 1, 2024, you can find us at:
+For 42 years our offices were situated in the Wells Fargo Bank Building, Downtown San Bernardino.
+This Main Branch of the Wells Fargo Bank moved, and we did too.
+This was an exciting transition, which became effective January 1, 2024.
+You can find us at:

 SANFORD A. KASSEL, A Professional Law Corporation